hyphacoop/handbook/Policies/peer-feedback.md

 * [Seeds For Change](https://www.seedsforchange.org.uk/feedback.pdf)

 ## Desired outcomes for peer feedback process:
-- Everyone gets at least two pieces of anonymized feedback.
+- Everyone gets anonymized feedback from their peers.
-- Everyone is assigned two people to write for.
 - Everyone can self-select, if they so choose, to write feedback for additional people.
 - The person writing feedback knows who it’s for, but the person receiving it does not know who wrote it.
 - No one aside from the receiver is able to see the feedback.